3and4/Leither/doc/MiMei-en.md

 1. Save voluntarily.
 Usually when the MiMei data is highly valuable, it can be saved for future benefit.
 2. Save on demand.
-When current node cannot sustain normal services, it may ask other nodes to help in backup, error tolerance, load balance, etc.
+When a node is in danger of overloading, it may ask other nodes to help in backup, error tolerance, load balance, etc.

 Procedure of save:
 + Mimeimize Information